lukas-sr/telecom_customers/README.md

 # Data Analysis for Churns in a Telecom Company
-Data Analysis for Churns in a Telecom Company
+Data Analysis for Churns

 ### First step
-Download the "telecom_users.csv" file in this repo
+Download the "telecom_users.csv" dataframe file in this repo

 ### Second step
 Install libraries in your computer

 ```python
 $ pip3 install -U pandas
 $ pip3 install -U plotly